 What does dementia do to the brain?
-And how can we help if someone we know, like a parent or a grandparent, has dementia?
-This book breaks down misconceptions about dementia and speaks directly to children aged under 5 about the realities of the disease, using age-appropriate language in an engaging and informative way.
+How can we help if someone we know, like a parent or a grandparent, has dementia?
+This book breaks down misconceptions about dementia and speaks directly to children aged under five about the realities of the disease, using age-appropriate language in an engaging and informative way.

 This book broaches the subject of death, so parents may want to supervise reading with their children.